Shopify/ruby/ruby_execution_and_jit_blog_post.md

 The key insight: deoptimization isn't failure - it's a normal part of Ruby's execution strategy.
 The VM seamlessly handles the transition, ensuring your code always runs correctly even when optimistic assumptions prove wrong.

-We've explored the three execution flows in detail.
-To round out the picture, let's briefly look at when and how methods actually get compiled in the first place.
+With all three execution flows understood - pure interpretation, transitioning to JIT, and falling back via deoptimization - we can now appreciate the elegant dance Ruby performs behind the scenes.

 ## Takeaways